christianityorigins/website/blog/_posts/2015-01-01-reclaiming-particularism.md

 - Original Sin/Inherited sin — You're "White," so you're born guilty of racism, colonialism, and systemic oppression (things you didn't personally do)
 - Sinner vs saint
 - Universal commandments
-- Internal priesthood where leftist "Whites" become moral police and the arbiters of acceptable speech and behavior (they do this by claiming to represent universal principles. ie., anti-racism, equality, inclusion).
+- Moral policing/internal priesthood where leftist "Whites" become moral police and the arbiters of acceptable speech and behavior (they do this by claiming to represent universal principles. ie., anti-racism, equality, inclusion).

 The structure is identical.
 Only the vocabulary changed.